Green-Software-Foundation/if-unofficial-plugins/src/lib/ccf/README.md

 - `carbon-embodied`: carbon emitted in manufacturing the device, in gCO2eq
 - `energy`: energy used by CPU in kWh

-## IEF manifestementation
+## IF Implementation

-IEF remanifestements the Cloud Carbon Footprint methodology from scratch conforming to the IEF specification.
-This means the CCF plugins can be run inside IEF without any external API calls and can be invoked as part of a plugin pipeline defined in an `manifest`.
+IF reimplements the Cloud Carbon Footprint methodology from scratch conforming to the IF specification.
+This means the CCF plugins can be run inside IF without any external API calls and can be invoked as part of a plugin pipeline defined in an `manifest`.

 Cloud Carbon Footprint includes calculations for three cloud vendors: AWS, Azure and GCP.